2024

 Parklet Design Competition

-Park(ing) Day is no longer just a Day… it’s a movement
+Park(ing) Day is a movement

 Meet Max + Kayla Palmer